BS in Physics and Astronomy

 - PHY 245W: The Advanced Nuclear Science Education Laboratory

 *PHY 218 or 243W are recommended.

 - MTH 281: Applied Boundary Value Problems is required

 - MTH 282: Introduction to Complex Variables with Applications or OPT 287: Mathematical Methods for Optics and Physics is recommended

 - Taking PHY 256: Computational Physics during sophomore year

-- Taking CSC 171: The Science of Programming, CSC 161: Intro to Programming or CSC 160: Engineering Computing during freshman year
+- Taking CSC 171: The Science of Programming, CSC 161: Intro to Programming or CSC 160: Engineering Computing during the first year

 - Completing a computing-based problem approved by the department's undergraduate physics advisor

 - Having a faculty member certify computer literacy